 Is it because they aren’t getting it, because it is going into the spam folder, or you are being blocked?
 If that’s the reason, you need to figure out why this is happening, and take steps to remedy the “why” so that your email starts getting delivered.

 Or is it because your message or what you have to offer, or the content of your email otherwise, is simply not interesting to the people to whom you are sending it?

-And, if someone is paying you to send those emails – those emails which are not actually generating reasonable opens – then it’s not only a waste of their money but, I would argue, a betrayal of the trust which must be inherent in any business/customer relationship.
+And if someone is paying you to send those emails, those emails which are not actually generating reasonable opens, then it’s not only a waste of their money but, some would argue, a betrayal of the trust which must be inherent in any business/customer relationship.

-And, of course, there’s also the argument that if you are sending hundreds or thousands or millions of pieces of email that nobody is opening because they don’t actually want them then you are, well, a spammer – even if unintentionally.
+And, of course, there’s also the argument that if you are sending hundreds or thousands or millions of pieces of email that nobody is opening because they don’t actually want them then you are making yourself look like a spammer, even though unintentionally.

 But, if none of the above reasons to care about open rates are convincing enough for you, this one will be:

-You should care about your open rates because the ISPs care about your open rates.
+You should care about your open rates because the inbox providers and ISPs care about your open rates.

 That’s right.
-Some – and increasingly more and more – and very large – ISPs monitor your open rates.
-And guess what – if your email isn’t getting opened, you’re going to start going to the spam folder.
-The way the ISPs look at it is this: if your recipients don’t want your email, then the ISP isn’t going to clutter up their inboxes with it.
+The inbox providers and ISPs monitor your open rates.
+And guess what: if your email isn’t getting opened, you’re going to start going to the spam folder.
+The way the ISPs and inbox providers look at it is this: if your recipients don’t want your email, then the ISP isn’t going to clutter up their inboxes with it.
 And if you don’t care enough about your own open rate to monitor it and make sure that your email is wanted (and opened), then the ISP really has no reason to think otherwise.

 Inbox providers and ISPs generally want to see an average open rate, consistently across time, of at least 20% or more in order to keep putting your email in the inbox, otherwise they will start putting your email in the spam folder, and if your open rate goes too low, and stays too low (in the single digits) they may even start rejecting email from you.